s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 instead of how we perform them and how we track the changes in state ^[From \url{https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/concepts/linq/functional-programming-vs-imperative-programming}].

-Haskell being a functional language does not mean, that we do not have the usual problem of a too small call-stack size encountered when programming with recursion.
+Haskell being a functional language does not mean that we do not have the usual problem of a too small call-stack size encountered when programming with recursion.
 While Haskell programs can naturally handle much bigger call-stacks without overflowing, at some point the limit will be reached and the program will crash.